presstab/based_catchers/Story of BC.md

 As they get closer and closer to Planet Sona, their necklaces continue to vibrate at a more intense frequency

-Part 4
+Part 3

-In a speech to the audience of 10k BASEDcatchers:
+In a speech to the audience of 10k Based catchers:

 "We have landed fellow catchers, a long journey that we have been preparing for over the course of the past two years."